ferrobin34/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

-There are big differences in both time series, in general there are more activity on weekends than weekdays, and it makes sense.
+There are big differences in both time series, in general there are more activity on weekends than weekdays and it makes sense.